Introduction to Marketing Manager

 8. Focussing on design rather than customer requirement

-9. Focus on the specific target audience, rather than broad
+9. Focus on the specific target audience rather than broad

 10. Understand big data

-Until a few years ago, understanding the market dynamics meant depending on published secondary data, primary market research and more of intuition to succeed in the market place.
+Until a few years ago, understanding the market dynamics meant depending on published secondary data, primary market research, and more of intuition to succeed in the marketplace.

-However, with the increased processing capacity of computers and evolution of database systems, the huge amount of data pertaining to sales, consumer buying, retail selling, online purchasing behavior are now available as structured or unstructured data.
+However, with the increased processing capacity of computers and the evolution of database systems, the huge amount of data pertaining to sales, consumer buying, retail selling, and online purchasing behavior are now available as structured or unstructured data.

 11. Social Media comes to the forefront

-And no marketing manager can ignore the newer technologies such as mobile and mobile apps that enable them to reach the youth better, not to forget email marketing, short messaging and related possibilities before them.
+And no marketing manager can ignore the newer technologies, such as mobile and mobile apps, that enable them to reach the youth better, not to forget email marketing, short messaging, and related possibilities before them.

 Conclusion

-Success in the market place means when the brand becomes the generic name for the product as in Xerox in photo-copying industry, Unilever’s Surf for washing powder, SnowCem for exterior paint and so on.
+Success in the marketplace means when the brand becomes the generic name for the product, as in Xerox in photo-copying industry, Unilever’s Surf for washing powder, SnowCem for exterior paint, and so on.

-Unlike the marketing head of yesteryears, today’s honchos need to be abreast with technology, current events, social milieu and cultural context in which they are operating, the values and motivations that influence customer behavior.
+Unlike the marketing head of yesteryears, today’s honchos need to be abreast with technology, current events, the social milieu and cultural context in which they are operating, and the values and motivations that influence customer behavior.

 Now pharma companies are not fighting among themselves but the new breed of marketers who sell medicines and cosmetics online at a much cheaper cost.

-The new-age marketing manager needs to grapple with the opportunities and threats created by social media, eCommerce, big data, globalized business, mobile technologies and ultimately deliver a great new product or service.
+The new-age marketing manager needs to grapple with the opportunities and threats created by social media, eCommerce, big data, globalized business, and mobile technologies and ultimately deliver a great new product or service.

-It pays as most successful among them are headed possibly to CEO or MD levels in the organization.
+It pays as the most successful among them are headed possibly to CEO or MD levels in the organization.

 Recommended Articles